-COLLEGE WORK & LEARN PROGRAM - Full-time resident students are given the option of participating in the College Work and Learn Program to help defray a portion of their college costs.
-Compensation is credited against the student's account for all hours worked.
-The College Work & Learn Program is not guaranteed Financial Aid and must be earned by the student.
-The Business Office may periodically seek payment for unearned hours if the student is behind with their Work & Learn obligations.
-Any College Work & Learn obligations not fulfilled by the student become family contribution.
+STUDENT EMPLOYMENT PROGRAM - Full-time resident students are given the option of participating in the Student Employment Program to help defray a portion of their college costs.
+The Student Employment Program is not guaranteed Financial Aid and must be earned by the student.
+Students attending under the employee tuition grant policy will not be eligible for this program.

 FEDERAL COLLEGE WORK STUDY PROGRAM - This is a federally funded program that provides jobs for undergraduate students who need financial aid.
-College Work Study gives the student a chance to work off a part of the educational expenses incurred at the institution.
 Awards range up to \$1,860 per year.
 Federal College Work Study is not guaranteed Financial Aid and must be earned by the student.
-The Business Office may periodically seek payment for unearned hours if the student is behind with their Federal College Work Study obligations.
-Any College Work Study Program obligations not fulfilled by the student becomes family contribution.